 Some types of investments do the asset allocation for you.

 Target date funds are managed with a focus on a particular retirement year.
 If you’re planning to retire in 30 years, you could pick a fund with a target retirement date of 2045 or 2050.
 The target date fund that is aiming for the year closest to your anticipated retirement year will invest in a mix of investments appropriate for that time frame.
-As the targeted date nears, the mix becomes more conservative—typically by dialing back the level of stock investments and increasing investments in bonds.
+As the targeted date nears, arrives and passes, the mix becomes more conservative—typically by dialing back the level of stock investments and increasing investments in bonds.

 Managed accounts offer professional management of a mix of investments that reflects your personal risk tolerance and time frame until retirement and the investment strategy of any other assets you may have.
 The investments are rebalanced regularly to maintain an appropriate asset allocation.
 With a managed account you get the opportunity for more personalized investment solutions that can change to reflect your evolving needs and circumstances.
 There’s typically a fee for the service plus the cost of the underlying investments.